CDLM: Consistency Diffusion Language Models For Faster Sampling: Discussion

 \paragraph{Limitations.}

-Training currently relies on offline, static trajectories.
-Despite careful dataset selection, the student may overfit to the teacher’s prior because supervision does not adapt during learning.
-For LLaDA, we observe that augmenting the training set with additional math-style prompts improves math performance by 2--3 percentage points while preserving other abilities, suggesting that scale and domain coverage are critical factors.
-Scaling beyond our current 15k-prompt corpus and broadening it to more diverse domains are straightforward directions for future work.
-Furthermore, CDLM’s performance is bounded by the teacher: a bidirectional DLM distilled into a block-causal student cannot exceed the teacher’s knowledge.
-Distilling from stronger DLM or AR teachers is a natural way to lift this ceiling.
+Training currently relies on offline, static trajectories that are predominantly math-focused.
+Despite careful dataset selection, the student may overfit to the teacher’s prior and domain, potentially limiting generalization beyond the training distribution.
+For LLaDA, we observe that augmenting the training set with additional math-style prompts improves math performance by 2--3 percentage points while preserving coding ability, suggesting that scaling and diversifying the corpus are straightforward directions for future work.
+Furthermore, CDLM’s performance is ultimately bounded by the teacher: a bidirectional DLM distilled into a block-causal student cannot exceed the teacher’s knowledge.
+Distilling from stronger DLMs or autoregressive teachers is a natural way to lift this ceiling.
 Additional discussion appears in Appendix~\ref{appendix:future}.